FreeSlave/kde-servicemenu-transfersh/README.md

 # KDE transfer.sh service menu

-Add menu action for uploading files to [transfer.sh](https://transfer.sh/)
+Add menu action for uploading files to [transfer.sh](https://transfer.sh/).
+Currently KDE4 version only.

 ## Dependencies

 Required:

 * curl
+* kde4-config
 * klipper
 * qdbus

-Optional:
+xclip can be used instead of klipper and qdbus.

+Optional (yet recommended):

 * notify-send (libnotify-bin package in Debian)